britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 ~~~~~
 {: #fig-short-header title="Short Header Format including proposed Spin Bit"}

-Addition of the  spin bit will shift the Connection ID flag and the Key Phase
+This will shift the Connection ID flag and the Key Phase Bit to 0x20 and 0x10
-Bit to 0x20 and 0x10 respectively.
-The number of available short packet
-types will be limited to 16.
+respectively, and will limit the number of available short packet types to 16.

 # Using the Spin Bit for Passive RTT Measurement {#usage}